villevli/villevli.github.io/README.md

 ### Analytics
 - Implemented a wrapper for analytics events API to easily switch the underlying service
 - Designed the analytics events sent by the client based on requirements

+### Optimization
+- Optimized code and assets to improve performance and battery life
+- Fixed methods using too much CPU or GC allocations per frame with help of the Unity profiler
+- Reduced overdraw and draw calls with help of the frame debugger
+- Reduced memory usage and app size by finding unused assets and optimizing sprite sizes and atlases with help of Unity's build report and a custom project scanning tool to find where assets are used
+- Optimized UI components like UIParticleSystem to reduce UI canvas rebuilds and layout updates

 <br style="clear:both">